ddnexus/pagy/docs/api/countless.md

 ---
 # Pagy::Countless

 This is a `Pagy` [subclass](https://github.com/ddnexus/pagy/blob/master/lib/pagy/countless.rb) that provides pagination without the need of any `:count`.
-That may be especially useful for slow `COUNT(*)` query - result of large tables or poorly optimized DBs - or whenever you don't need the full set of pagination features.
+That may be especially useful in the following scenarios:

+ - slow `COUNT(*)` query - result of large tables or poorly optimized DBs
+ - large collections of items where the count is missing or irrelevant
+ - minimalistic UI, infinite scrolling, APIs that don't benefit from a nav-bar
+ - when the full nav-bar is not a requirement and/or performance is more desirable

-This class is providing support for extras that don't need the full set of pagination support or need to avoid the `:count` variable (e.g. the [countless extra](../extras/countless.md)).
+This class is providing support for extras that don't need the full set of pagination support or need to avoid the `:count` variable (e.g. the [countless](../extras/countless.md) extra).
 You should not need to use it directly because it is required and used internally.

 ## Caveats